What is Fresno State esports?

 Team IRIS

-Team Iris is a Valorant-based team of marginalized genders that competes in the National Esports Collegiate Competition (NECC) on Mondays.
-They get together to talk about team competitions with subjects of what roles each player should take on and how the team can do better each practice.
+Team Iris is a team of marginalized genders that competes in the National Esports Collegiate Conference (NECC) on Mondays.
+They get together to talk about team compositions with subjects of what roles each player should take on and how the team can do better each practice.

 When it comes to women in esports, the importance of growth in numbers is key for the team because you don’t see very many women or nonbinary people who play.

-“The whole thing about Iris is that we are trying to grow in gaming and kind of put women, non-binary people out there,” said Darian Cervelli, Captain and In Game Leader (IGL) of team Iris.
+“The whole thing about Iris is that we are trying to grow in gaming and kind of put women, non-binary people out there,” said Darian Cervelli, captain and in-game leader (IGL) of Iris.

 Most women in the esports gaming community get harassed or judged playing games and people are in their chats making fun of them for playing games.

-Women and non-binary encouragement is an important factor the team focuses on to grow their roster.
+Women and non-binary encouragement are important factors the team focuses on to grow their roster.

 “I try to talk about being on the esports team as often as I can, just so that if they kind of resonate with what I have to say, they’ll go in and also try to join the team,” Cervelli said.

-Cervelli said that Team Iris are not her teammates but rather people she holds near and dear to her.
+Cervelli said that the members of Iris are not her teammates but rather people she holds near and dear to her.

 “I’d like to think of my teammates as not only as my teammates, but my friends and my sort of family and so I try my hardest to make sure that they feel included and that their words with what they want to be said are heard,” Cervelli said.